crytic/building-secure-contracts/program-analysis/echidna/advanced/using-multi-abi.md

 A fuzzing campaign meant to test this example protocol contract won't be able to modify users allowances, therefore most of the interactions with the protocol won't be tested correctly.

-This is where `multi-abi` testing is useful: It allows Echidna to call functions from other contracts (not just from the contract under test), sending the transactions from the same accounts that will interact with the target contract.
+This is where `allContracts` testing is useful: It allows Echidna to call functions from other contracts (not just from the contract under test), sending the transactions from the same accounts that will interact with the target contract.

 ## Run Echidna

-We will use a simple example to show how `multi-abi` works.
+We will use a simple example to show how `allContracts` works.
 We will be using two contracts, `Flag` and `EchidnaTest`, both available in [`../example/multiabi.sol`](../example/multiabi.sol).

 The `Flag` contract contains a boolean flag that is only set if `flip()` is called, and a getter function that returns the value of the flag.
 For now, ignore `test_fail()`, we will talk about this function later.